MIC-DKFZ/TractSeg/Readme.md

 #### Create Tract Orientation Maps (TOMs)
 For each bundle create a Tract Orientation Map ([Wasserthal et al., Tract orientation mapping for bundle-specific tractography](https://arxiv.org/abs/1806.05580)).
 This gives you one peak per voxel telling you the main orientation of the respective bundle at this voxel.
-Can be used for bundle-specific tracking (add option `--track` to generate streamlines).
+Can be used for bundle-specific tracking later on.
 ```
 TractSeg -i peaks.nii.gz --output_type TOM
 ```